 What is it, you might be wondering?
 I was, too.
 It’s not necessarily a brand new topic, but for good reason (um, it takes a lot of work), it’s been slow to gain popularity.
 A multigenre research project is a mixture of imagination, research, reading, writing, and sweat.
 Students pick a research topic that interests them, and they write about that topic from various angles and viewpoints through multiple genres of writing (creative, expository, persuasive, analytical, argumentative – you name it!).
 They package their ideas together symbolically, and they also include a transitional element (a repetend, if you will) that ties each piece of their writing together seamlessly.
 A LOT of thought is required.
 For a more specific explanation (and some quality resources), read this.

 Back to my story…I’ll never forget what happened next.
 That professor actually made us write one.
 Yeah.
 Like, the whole thing.
-I was like, seriously lady?
-I have little kids at home…and a dog…and a husband…and I teach full time.
+I just thought, seriously lady?
+I have little kids at home…and a dog…and a husband…and two fish…and I teach full time.
 Are you for real?
-Still, I’m one of those weirdos who always has to make everything perfect and get it done early, so I pressed on.
+Still, I’m one of “those” people who always has to make everything perfect and get my work done early, so I pressed on.

 What I am going to share are 11 reasons why you need to be rocking out this multigenre research paper – like, NOW.